peteoshea/powershell-scripts-to-rule-them-all/README.md

 If you have some [Chocolatey](https://chocolatey.org/) packages required then you can simply add a `chocolatey-packages` file at the top level of the project with a list of the packages and they will be installed and updated as required.
+Simply having the `chocolatey-packages` file means Chocolatey will be installed and updated.

 ### [winget](https://github.com/microsoft/winget-cli)